Azure/AzureGovernedPipelines/README.md

 Governed pipelines provides a set of patterns to help you build and maintain pipelines for deploying Azure solutions.

 - **Who should consider using governed pipelines?** &mdash; Any organzation that need to scale one or two pipelines to many.
-- **Why use governed pipelines?** &mdash; A central set of governed pipelines allows you to managed quality and security across projects or teams.
+- **Why use governed pipelines?** &mdash; A central set of governed pipelines allows you to manage quality and security across projects or teams.
 - **What systems are supported?** &mdash; In the current interation governed pipelines support Azure Pipelines.
   In the future we plan to add support for GitHub Actions.